pheelwell/Gaia/🗡️Adventuring/Curse of the Maelstrom JOURNAL.md

+---
+title: Curse of the Maelstrom JOURNAL date created: Wednesday, October 18th 2023, 10:23:59 pm date modified: Monday, December 11th 2023, 5:54:51 pm
+---

 ## Chapter 1: New Scholars of Evermore
 - [[Rinera]], [[Winston]] and [[Cyrus]] begin to study on the academy of Evermore.
 They get sorted to their houses and get to know the academy.
 The get to know Gil, the Nerd.
 - They chose their study courses.
 - A magical journey is about to begin.

-## Chapter 2: The Explosive Lab course and the Unknown Posession.
+## Chapter 2: The Explosive Lab Course and the Unknown Posession.
 - [[Rinera]], [[Winston]] and [[Cyrus]] starting 1 year later with their first mandatory practical laboratory course.
 Professor Zastrath is leading them through the course.
 	- They got a book with informations about various magical stones to make magical compounds for alchemy and other.
 	- They should start making arcane powder.